How EDI is Used in the Food & Beverage Industry

 In addition to using EDI to exchange information with suppliers and other business partners, food and beverage companies may also use EDI to communicate with government agencies and regulatory bodies.
 For example, EDI can be used to transmit food safety reports or to meet requirements for traceability and product recall.

-There are several supply chain solutions that can help food and beverage companies to improve their operations and manage their supply chain more efficiently.
+There are several supply chain solutions that can help food and beverage companies improve their operations and manage their supply chain more efficiently.
 These solutions include:

 1. Inventory Management